 Two typical buzzwords that often pop up while talking about app development are “frontend” and “backend”.
-They basically divide the job of app developer into two, as a frontend developer requires a different set of skills than a backend developer.
-In order to shine some light on the topic of app development, we have a look at both frontend and backend development to find out how they differ from each other, and how they work together.
+They divide the job of an app developer into two, as a frontend developer requires a different set of skills than a backend developer.
+To shine some light on the topic of app development, we have a look at both frontend and backend development to find out how they differ from each other, and how they work together.

 Hypertext Markup Language (HTML)

 HTML stands for Hypertext Markup Language.
 It is a markup language that is used to design the frontend part of web pages.
 HTML is a markup language that combines hypertext with markup.
 The term "hypertext" refers to the connecting link between web pages.
 The markup language is used to create an architecture of text documentation under tags.
 This way, the contents on a page are structured in a specific way in the form of titles, headings, subheadings, basic text, images, etc.

 CSS is a simple language designed to make the process of adapting the layout of the content on a web page easier.
 A piece of CSS code can be easily connected to an HTML code, which automatically assigns specific styles and formats to webpages.
 CSS allows you to do so without having to worry about the HTML code that makes up each web page.
 While there is a way to assign styles directly in the HTML code, having a separate code on the side for writing CSS makes sure you don’t accidentally mess up the existing HTML code.
 Next to that, you can make a formatting change in one CSS style sheet, and it will automatically apply to all the places where that specific style is used throughout the site.
 This makes it much easier to retain a consistent style on all your web pages.

 Do you have a crazy eye for detail and a great feeling for style and design?
 Then perhaps you’re the talent we’re looking for to join the Lizard Family!
 Interested?
 Get in touch with us on WhatsApp or our contact form and let’s talk!